MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-overview.md

 This guide will help IT professionals plan for and deploy Microsoft HoloLens 2 devices with Dynamics 365 Guides (Guides) to their organization.
 This guide is great for pilots as well as production deployments and is similar to the [Scenario B: Deploy inside your organization's network](https://docs.microsoft.com/hololens/common-scenarios#scenario-b-deploy-inside-your-organizations-network) guide.
 After testing your proof-of-concept, use this guide to move forward with integrating HoloLens into your organization.

-In this guide, we will cover how to enroll your devices into your existing device management, apply licenses as needed, and validate that your end users are able to operate a Dynamics 365 Guide, as well as use a custom line of business apps, after device set up.
+In this guide, we will cover how to enroll your devices into your existing device management, apply licenses as needed, and validate that your end users are able to operate a Dynamics 365 Guide, as well as use custom line of business apps, after device set up.

-## Prerequisite Infrastructure
+## Prerequisites

 The following infrastructure should already be in place:
 - Wi-Fi
     - Internal corporate network with access to internal resources and limited access to the internet or Cloud services
     - Device-based certificate authentication.
-- Azure AD Join with MDM Auto Enrollment ([Azure Active Directory P1 subscription](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) needed)
+- Azure Active Directory (Azure AD) Join with MDM Auto Enrollment ([Azure AD P1 subscription](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) needed)
 - MDM (Intune) Managed
     - One or more applications are deployed via MDM.
-- Users sign in with their own corporate account (AAD)
+- Users sign in with their own corporate account (Azure AD)
-    - Single or multiple users per device supported.
+    - Single or multiple users per device is supported.
 - Varying levels of device lockdown configurations are applied based on specific use cases, from Fully Open to Single App Kiosk.

 ## New Configurations

 - Network
-    - Certificates
+    - Certificates (SCEP or PKCS)
     - Proxy configuration
 - Custom apps deployment
-    - Uploading,
+    - Uploading
-    - Assigning, and
+    - Assigning
     - Setting your app to automatically download to specific devices

 ## Guides Licensing and Requirements
-- Azure Active Directory account
+- Azure AD account
 - Dynamics 365 Guides subscription
     - Microsoft Dataverse (included)
     - Power Apps (included)